scmata/first-hugo-site/content/posts/innovation-timeline.md

 Is innovation slowing down?
 Which fields is innovation happening in, and what can we do to improve it?

 I studied engineering because I wanted to improve the world.
-However, after I graduated it felt like a lot of the low-hanging fruit was gone.
-Physics can now describe most of reality down to the point where we need 4km large machines to make experiments to try invalidate it, life expectancy has increased dramatically and steam engines aren't getting much more efficient.
-The two main things it feels like are left are "tech" - IT driven innovation and "deep tech" - attempts to

-Technology is "the application of scientific knowledge for practical purposes, especially in industry."

-What happened to technology?
-Why is all the innovation in tech right now

-In the book Zero to One, Peter Thiel makes the claim that innovation boomed from 1815-1971 in the USA and since then it has slowed down, combined with a shift from definite optimism to indefinite optimism, and a shift of intelligent people from engineering and basic and applied science to fields like banking, private equity and management consulting, as well as finance in general.
-Is this true and what can we do about it?
-That is the focus of this article.

-## Has innovation slowed now?
+However, if I wanted to get paid well I needed to get a job in finance or tech.
+If you were born 100 years ago, you saw your life transformed by innovations such as vaccines and electricity, whereas now it feels like breakthroughs in fundamental human needs is much harder.
+As such, most of my most intelligent friends are working in consulting or finance.
+What can we do about this?

+The changing face of innovation

+How to innovate when the low hanging fruit are gone

+We are incentivised to rearrange

+Instead of working for years to build a new product, indefinite optimists rearrange alreadyinvented ones.

+In theory, they should
+champion products and processes that will be key to Unilever’s future success five and ten years ahead.
+But the results of those efforts, only available many years later, will garnish the record of whoever is in that specific assignment at that time—not the person whose insight initiated it.
+If, instead, the HPLs focus on delivering results they know can be seen and measured within twenty-four months—even if that method isn’t the best approach—they know that the people running the program will be able to assess their contribution to a completed project.
+A

+As long as they have something to show for their efforts, they know they’ll have a shot at an even better next assignment.
+The system rewards tomorrow’s senior executives for being decidedly focused on the short term— inadvertently undermining the company’s goals.
+Misaligned incentives are pervasive.
+For example, America is unable to change its Social Security, Medicare, and other entitlement programs—despite the fact that everyone agrees that these programs are driving the country over a precipitous cliff toward bankruptcy.
+Why?
+Members of the House of Representatives stand for reelection every two years.
+These representatives, rightly or wrongly, are convinced that if America is to be saved, they personally need to be reelected in order to lead that effort

+#### Indefinite optisim rules right now
+- how we lost track of definite optimism

 If we look at the timeline of innovation, yes.
 Between 1815 and 1970 there were several inventions made in the US and Europe (note before this more innovation in the East) that dramtically changed people's lives, including  including the invention of the computer, the discovery of germ theory, the steam engine and electricity.
-These led to several changes in how we live our lives and their quality, such as living longer, being able to travel more easily (flight) and spending less money on food and malnutrition a smaller risk ().
+These led to several changes in how we live our lives and their quality, such as living longer, being able to travel more easily (flight) and spending less money on food and malnutrition a smaller risk.

 By the 1970s, this type of innovation was mainly centered in the USA and Japan (the two biggest economies at the time) which capitalised on basic science from the scientific revolution appeared to slow down a lot.
 However, just after the USA put the first man on the moon a series of problems including energy crises, stagflation, and Vietnam disillusionment.
 Furthermore, Boomers (born ~1946–1964) came of age during a period of uninterrupted prosperity driven by postwar reconstruction, American global dominance, and cheap energy—so life improved steadily, seemingly without personal effort.
 This bred the belief that success would come automatically with a good résumé and a prestigious degree, not through bold planning or risk.
 When inequality rose in the 1980s–2000s, elite Boomers benefited the most, reinforcing their faith that the system still worked and didn’t need rethinking.
 This has led to a cultural shift away from true innovation.
 Japan also suffered

+## Innovation is ongoing, but people's lives aren't improving?

+#### (Show the exponential growth curve)

 Service based economies?
 It's harder cus they don't effect people's lives as directly, just improve effieincy

-### The low hanging fruit is gone

- Now it does feel a bit like the low hanging fruit is gone, Also marginal gains like malnutrition is really bad so easier to improve, but improving our diet isn't as bad.
-Or even being able to do the haber process, maybe it's harder now?
-Even athletics records are slowing down.
-Most technology development is in tech.
-Peter Thiel in his book Zero to One, makes the case that a lot of the developed world is in a state of indefinite optimism.
-This even comes into our language saying: 'the division of the world into the so-called developed and developing nations implies that the “developed” world has already achieved the achievable, and that poorer nations just need to catch up.'
-Personally, I associate the word tech with computers a lot more now than general technology like engines and vacines.
+## Is innovation actually slowing down?
+A combination of two factors

 ## Is progress going to slow down?
 No - it will even increase